Hands to Light

 Gentle Practices to Make Light Begin

-To Play - for those who find meaning through movement and touch.
+To Play - for those who need a softer way in.

-To Reflect - for those who seek stillness in expression.
+To Reflect - for those who want deeper clarity.

-To Gather - for those who believe creation deepens in company.
+To Gather - for those who want to share the experience.

 Connect